Computed Tomography (CT) Scan of the Bones

-- Tell the technologist if you feel any breathing difficulties, sweating, numbness,
+Tell the technologist if you have trouble breathing, sweating, numbness, or heart

-- When the procedure has been completed, you will be removed from the scanner.
+When the scan has been completed, you will be removed from the scanner.

 to make sure they are clear.

-While the CT procedure itself causes no pain, having to lie still for the length of
+While the CT scan itself causes no pain, having to lie still for the length of the

-the procedure might be uncomfortable, particularly if you’ve recently been injured
+scan might be uncomfortable, particularly if you’ve recently been injured or had surgery.

-or had surgery.
-The technologist will use all possible comfort measures and complete
+The technologist will use all possible comfort measures and complete the scan as quickly

 What happens after a CT scan of the bones?